 If you want to improve website usability, you should use popups sparingly, if at all.
 Especially popups or fade-ins covering the entire screen annoy most visitors, especially on mobile.
 And Google started penalizing websites for using interstitial popups in 2017.

-It would be best if you only used popups in those parts of the website where they benefit the user, and the path to conversion is not disturbed.
+It would be best if you only used popups in those parts of the website that benefit the user, and the path to conversion is not disturbed.
 For example, it is essential to avoid popups in checkout processes.

 ✓ Write Short Paragraphs

-If you want to improve website usability you need to make it easy for users to understand your content.
-To enable the user to enter and evaluate a paragraph’s content before starting to read, it makes sense to give each section or even paragraph a heading.
+If you want to improve website usability, you need to make it easy for users to understand your content.
+To enable the user to enter and evaluate a paragraph’s content before starting to read, giving each section or paragraph a heading makes sense.

 The headline should briefly summarize the content and arouse curiosity.
-As a website owner, you can use the headline to address the users and convey arguments in favor of purchasing more effectively.
+As a website owner, you can use the headline to address the users and effectively convey arguments in favor of purchasing.

 ✓ Create Internal Links